🔥 Black Friday Mega Sale: Save up to 50% off with code BF50! Only until December 1 – don’t miss out! 🚀

 Head of Marketing

-If you're in need of a tool for data management, you may be wondering whether to use a spreadsheet or a database.
+If you need a tool for data management, you may be wondering whether to use a spreadsheet or a database.
 Although they share some similarities, there are key differences between these two technologies that can make one more suitable for your needs than the other.
 In this article, we'll explore the differences between spreadsheets and databases and provide insight into which one you should use for specific scenarios.

 What is Spreadsheet

-According to TechTarget's definition “A spreadsheet is a computer program that can capture, display and manipulate data arranged in rows and columns."
+According to TechTarget's definition, “A spreadsheet is a computer program that can capture, display and manipulate data arranged in rows and columns."
 Spreadsheets, also known as worksheets, are file types consisting of rows and columns that help to sort, organize, and calculate your data efficiently.
 The spreadsheet rows have numeric names (1, 2, 3 etc.), and the spreadsheet columns have alphabetic names (a, b, c etc.).

 What is Database